Sex shop: South Africa

 After Nelson Mandela backed the anti-discrimination law that legalised sex toys, "Adult World" was established in 1994 as South Africa's first sex shop.
 Adult World came to operate a total of 52 shops within South Africa and 15 shops in Australia.
 Many religious Christian communities believed that the use of these adult lifestyle centres would lead to higher crime rates and attempted to organise mass demonstrations at their opening to force the closure of Adult World.

 In July 1998, Adult World opened their largest adult lifestyle shop in Parow, Cape Town which they named "Adult World Warehouse".
 The adult movie star Christi Lake attended the opening of the shop, where a protest march of over 500 people brought traffic to a standstill.
-During the next couple of days the protesters held placards which proclaimed "Real men don't need pornography" and "Protect our people from banned pornography".
+During the next couple of days, the protesters held placards which proclaimed "Real men don't need pornography" and "Protect our people from banned pornography".
 When the shop was opened, it was found that 70% of the customer base were women who wished to learn more about adult lifestyle products.

 As Adult World grew more popular, a focus on the development of adult shops within Australia took place.

+Spain

+Sex shops in Spain did not appear until after the end of the Francoist dictatorship in 1975.
+The first sex shop opened in Spain was Kitsch in Madrid in 1978.
+Many subsequently opened across the country.